mikrosk/cute56/README.md

 First try
 ---------

 Suppose you've managed to compile and install all the prerequisites.
-That means `Motorola Suite56` binaries and `qmake` are somewhere in your `PATH` or at least in a known location.
-Step by step tutorial:
+Make sure that `PATH` contains something like `C:\Qt\Qt5.1.0\5.1.0\msvc2012_64_opengl\bin`, i.e. the Qt libraries you've just installed (it's not set by default!).

+  1. Copy `asm56000.exe` and `cldlod.exe` from `C:\Program Files (x86)\Motorola\DSP\dsp\bin` to some location _without spaces_.
+There's a bug in qmake which prevents running more than one command with quotes.
-  1. Go to `tools/lod2p56` and open `lod2p56.pro`.
+  2. Go to `tools/lod2p56` and open `lod2p56.pro`.
 Confirm default build directories and build the release configuration.
-Copy the binary somewhere you can find it.
+Copy the binary somewhere you can find it, preferably to the same place where you put the Motorola binaries.
 Close the project.
-  1. Open cute56.pro in Qt Creator.
+  3. Open cute56.pro in Qt Creator.
 Confirm default build directories.
-  2. You should see one project and three subprojects: `atari`, `display` and `dsplib`.
+  4. You should see one project and three subprojects: `atari`, `display` and `dsplib`.
 In the bottom left corner you can choose `Debug` and `Release` configurations, let's stick with `Debug` for now.
+  5. Edit paths in `atari.pro` for `ASM56000`, `CLDLOD` and `LOD2P56` and save.
-  3. Right click on `dsplib`, choose `Build "dsplib"` (subprojects in Qt are incredibly stupid, can't track initial dependencies)
+  6. Right click on `dsplib`, choose `Build "dsplib"` (subprojects in Qt are incredibly stupid, can't track initial dependencies)
-  4. The same for `display` and `atari`.
-You need to edit `atari.pro` and specify correct paths to `ASM56000`, `CLDLOD` and `LOD2P56`.
+  7. The same for `display` and `atari`.
-  5. Run the program (`display`).
+  8. Run the program (`display`).

 You should see a message `Failed to load Atari Library`, that's fine, we haven't loaded any yet.
 So go to `Modules` and choose (from your build directory) `calc.p56` as the `DSP Binary` and `libatari.{so,dll}` as the `Program` (in this order).
 You should see strange colours on the screen.
 Now you can press `F12` (or `Debug` -> `Enable`) and voila!
 You can debug your DSP code with `F11`.
 After some iterations you should see how the background color of the screen automatically changes, cool, isn't it.
 Now if you exit the simulator and run it again, the paths are remembered and the DSP binary will load & run automatically